Bioterrorism Decontamination, Remediation and Restoration

 A terrorist attack involving chemical and/or biological warfare agents is seen by some analysts as a growing possibility.
-Decontamination and restoration strategies developed for the military, are also being considered for high value domestic facilities like financial centers and unique cultural sites.
-Studies utilizing ozone as a decontamination strategy have shown that it is an excellent biocide that leaves no residue behind.
+Decontamination and restoration strategies developed for the military, are also being considered for high value domestic targets such as financial centers and unique cultural sites.
+Studies show that SaunusAer ozone generators can be used as part of any effective bioterrorism decontamination and remediation strategy.

 Reactive gases, such as ozone, are the only effective means of neutralizing biohazards that are hidden in cracks / crevices and other hard to reach spaces.
 Ozone gas is a biocide that provides safe, thorough, and complete decontamination while having the capability of oxidizing residual amounts of chemical warfare agents as well.